carfreesc/carfreesc.github.io/notes.md

 [ TODO: I need to figure out which of the NYC services actually stop in Philly, H'burg, or EWR.
 I have also not really checked which days of the week all these things operate.]

 Fullington and Greyhound routes use the bus station downtown, located just off North Atherton near the Westgate building.
 Flixbus only serves the airport, so you need to arrange transport from the airport; it's about a 15-minute drive to campus, and an Uber will run about $25.
 Agee Bus drops in the Walmart parking lot on North Atherton; downtown is then a short CATA ride away.
-Fullington, Greyhound, and Flixbus operate standard passenger coaches, with a bathroom on board; Agee Bus runs (at least sometimes?) smaller 10-seater vans, which are unmarked on the outside.
+Fullington, Greyhound, and Flixbus operate standard passenger coaches, with a bathroom on board; Agee Bus runs (TODO: at least sometimes?) smaller 10-seater vans, which are unmarked on the outside.

 ### Fullington Tours

-In addition to these regularly scheduled routes, Fullington operates some sporadic "tour" routes designed to give you a weekend in a big city cities.
+In addition to these regularly scheduled routes, Fullington operates some sporadic "tour" routes designed to give you a weekend in a big city.
 If you're hoping to go to NYC or Philly and are flexible on the dates, these are a good option.
 These run only four or five weekends each year.
 For example, the Big Apple Express leaves State College at 4:15 PM on Friday, arriving New York at 9:15 PM.
 The return leaves NYC at 10:00 PM on Sunday, arriving in State College at 2:45 AM.

 [TODO: Fullington has never made it easy to find the dates of these routes without searching every single Friday.
 I probably need to call them.
 I have a sinking fear that these routes are now defunct and have been replaced with the single-day tour options.]